sheaffej/roboclaw_driver/README.md

 ## Tests

 ### Unit tests
-The only logic that is non-trivial and therefore could break under refactoring is the RoboclawStub object that simulates the hardware controller for use in testing.
+The only logic that is non-trivial and therefore likely to break during refactoring is the RoboclawStub object that simulates the hardware controller for use in testing.
+The rest of the logic is more of a wrapper, and therefore will be tested during node-level integration testing.

 ```
 pytest src/test_roboclaw_stub_unit.py
 ```

-### Node integration tests
+### Node-level integration tests
 Launches a test node to control the roboclaw_driver node using the simulated roboclaw controller (RoboclawStub)

 ```